waynegramlich/bus_home/README.md

   mikroBUS connector footprint.
 Both mikroBus<Sup>&reg;</Sup>
   and Click<Sup>&reg;</Sup> are trademarked by MicroElectronika.
   Thus, the board is called "microbusN" to avoid trade-mark infringement.

-* bus_shield:
-  This module is ultimately going to replace the busino module.
-  It will support the defacto standard Arduino<Sup>&reg;</Sup>
-  shield connector footprint.

 ### Deprecated Modules